top of page

 Our earlier announcement:

-Overall, 2025 was a year of strong progress, and we’re entering 2026 with real excitement.
+Overall, 2025 was a year of strong progress.
+We’re entering 2026 with real excitement.

-New partnerships are on the horizon that we believe will accelerate our mission on a global scale.
-We’re also stepping into new areas around Deaf digital experiences, and we’ll have more news to share soon.
+New partnerships are on the horizon.
+We believe these will accelerate our mission on a global scale.
+We’re also stepping into new areas around Deaf digital experiences.
+More news will come soon.

-If you believe in Deaf-led AI leadership, empowerment to organizations worldwide to accelerate AI development, transforming our lives with better deaf experiences, your support makes this work real.
+If you believe in Deaf-led AI leadership and empowering organizations worldwide, your support makes this work real.

 You can support GoSign.AI by downloading our app, following us on social media, sharing our work with your community, or reaching out with ideas and collaboration opportunities at hello@gosign.ai.